Maximilian-Seitz/ExDemonKing/chapters/Chapter_1.md

 what could only be described as a puddle on the ground.
 A deadly trap for most was rendered impotent by my garments.
 Just like a puddle of rain water, it scattered as I leapt into it.
-Without a form to circulate it's mana in, it died, leaving me blind once more.
+Without a form to circulate its mana in, it died, leaving me blind once more.
 My assumption seemed to have been somewhat correct.
 The gap between the wall and where I had arrived measured two arm spans.